The discussion of a universal need for “simple rules” produces waves of irritation and complaint—a kind of collective nausea.

 Our distinction between these two phenomena is clear.
 When organizations systematize, people know what the rules are for; when they bureaucratize, the rules seems to have no function.
 These rules, in effect, become the conditions for freedom.
 They protect what is good in the organization rather than undermine it.

-6 things to do to simplify the rules
+6 steps to simplify the rules

 1) When things go wrong, resist the temptation to invent another rule.